 Skillshare vs Udemy Affiliate Program Review Conclusion

 Both these programs provide unique opportunities to make passive income.
-I like Udemy more for blogs as it’s easy to mix in various courses into your content with ease.
+I like Udemy more for blogging related content as it’s easy to mix in various courses into your content with ease.
+For example, you could make a piece of content like the “top 10 best courses for YouTubers” and publish that blog post with your affiliate links to each individual course.
 With showing the amount of students and ratings, it’s a much easier sell.